Quicklist: Espresso Machine Types

 This is why most high-end and high-traffic coffee shops will only use double boiler machines.

-A pour over coffee involves taking hot water and pouring it directly over beans that are placed in a filter above a cup or coffee carafe.
-You’ll commonly see this method done at your local coffee shops and it’s also been adopted by Starbucks as of late.
+A pour-over coffee involves taking hot water and pouring it directly over beans that are placed in a filter above a cup or coffee carafe.
+You’ll commonly see this method done at your local coffee shops and it’s also been adopted by Starbucks.

-A direct connect espresso machine (also sometimes referred to as plumb-in espresso machines) allows the user to hook up directly to a waterline.
-This means that you have access to a constant stream of water, just like the kitchen sink!
+A direct-connect espresso machine allows the user to hook up directly to a waterline.
+This means that you have access to a constant stream of water, just like the kitchen sink.
 There’s no need to constantly refill the tank or monitor how much water is left.

 For one, the espresso might taste a bit off to some people because of the calcium and other minerals in the tap water.
 But more importantly, using straight tap water in your machine will cause scale build up over time.
 This can damage or even completely ruin the machine — which is a real shame because direct connect machines aren’t cheap!

-Some direct connect machines also have the ability to convert to a pour-over machine.
-Most people wouldn’t ever need something like this, but if you’re someone that owns a food truck or a catering business, you won’t be able to operate with a plumbed machine unless it has this ability.
+Some direct-connect machines also have the ability to convert to a pour-over machine.
+Most people wouldn’t ever need something like this, but if you’re someone that owns a food truck or a catering business, you won’t be able to operate the machine unless it has this ability.